Key points to be aware about. You will need to:

 - If there are allegations of a criminal offence, Aberystwyth University may refer the matter to the police and suspend its own proceedings.

 There are three stages to dealing with complaints: informal, formal and final review.
 It is good practice and in everyone’s interest to have matters dealt with at the most informal level possible (at least initially).
 This can mean speaking directly with the person who you have a particular issue with or even your personal tutor.
 You may find it helpful to prepare well for this meeting by seeking advice from AberSU first.
+If (a) student(s) wish(es) to submit a compliant via email, they should make sure this is unambiguous: we recommend that they insert ‘Stage 1 Complaint’ in the email subject line, so staff are clear that a complaint is being raised, which will ensure it is dealt with according to procedure and in a timely manner.
 There is no strict timescale for dealing with informal complaints but guidance suggests that 10 days is reasonable ‘wherever practicable’.

 If after trying the informal route you find that the situation cannot be resolved, then your next option is a formal complaint.
 This should be completed using the appropriate Complaints Form which can be downloaded from the links at the end of this guide and should normally be submitted within 10 working days of the completion of the informal route.